iobio/example-bamViewer/README.md

 # IOBIO Example App

 This is a tutorial to build a very simple web app with iobio.
-If you want to see the finished product you [click here](http://iobio.github.io/example-bamViewer/step5/app.step5.html).
+If you want to skip to the end and see the finished product [click here](http://iobio.github.io/example-bamViewer/step5/app.step5.html).
 This tutorial will include
  * Grabbing some genomic data using websockets
  * Visualizing the data
  * Customizing the Visualization